bekk/bekk-christmas/post/javascript/higher-order-functions.md

 ## Filter to the rescue!

-*[The Array.prototype.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)*-method works similarly to *map()*, being a non-destructive function which iterates through each item in an existing array.
+*[Array.prototype.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)* works similarly to *`map()`*, being a non-destructive function which iterates through each item in an existing array.
 The key difference between filter and map is that filter accepts a *function predicate* as the callback function, which is a function that returns a boolean value.
 The result of this predicate function determines whether the element should be included in the array.
 In short, it filters out values that do not pass the function predicate-test.\
 \
-Another method available to us on the Array-prototype is the Array.prototype.every().
+Another method available to us on the Array-prototype is the [Array.prototype.every()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every).
 This method returns a boolean value, and it tests whether every element in the array passes the test implemented by the provided function.
 If every element passes the test, it returns the value true.\
 \
 Now, let’s try to apply these higher-order functions to our lottery application to determine the winner(s) of the lottery.